 Orens is a distinctly New York institution, and proudly so.
 They have been roasting New York’s Coffee since 1986, yet their branding was beginning to show its age.
 While the Orens flying man was iconic—born from the art and time of the city— it didn’t embody the diversity and inclusivity you see on their team or in their cafés.
 It was no longer…ahem…flying.

-Our task was to reintroduce Orens without completely losing a sense of history or loose the friendliness of the original brand.
+Our task was to reintroduce Orens without completely losing a sense of history or friendliness of the original brand.
 To get here, we first delved into what it is to embody the city.
 Time and time again, we came back to the dual notions of finding your place and beginning conversations.

 For a sense of place, if you’re looking for your destination in NY, you follow the subway signs.
 There is a saying: “Looking for the subway?
 Follow the signs!”
 And so, the subway became our muse.
 We began to look at vintage mapping and the subway structure as a whole.
 The logo design is inspired by Massimo Vignelli’s 1972 New York Subway map.
 Vignelli wanted to make using the subway as seamless as possible—a process he called going from “dot to dot”; knowing where you are and where you want to go.
 Orens Coffee NYC then becomes the path and destination.